ZadeToontown/Toontown-Rewritten-2017/README.md

-https://imgur.com/a/XfcXd -- Everything you need to see.
-There's more.
+https://imgur.com/a/B3hBE -- Everything to preview.
+There's more, of course!

-Willing to trade this source, contact me only if you can do something big for me on a technical level.
-Contact me on Discord: yakismak ッ (#6993).
+You can PM me @ Discord (pumpkinsweet #6693) to discuss details, and if satisfied -- for a trade.
+Requesting something technically big/advanced (and private!) in return.
+Please, no lowballing, and straight-forward trade/discussions only, and "professional" rank tier people only.
+Thanks!